OfficeDev/office-js-docs-pr/docs/excel/custom-functions-authentication.md

 # Authentication for UI-less custom functions

 In some scenarios your custom function that does not use a task pane or other user interface elements (UI-less custom function) will need to authenticate the user in order to access protected resources.
-While custom functions don't require a specific method of authentication, be aware that UI-less custom functions run in a JavaScript-only runtime.
+Be aware that UI-less custom functions run in a JavaScript-only runtime.
 Because of this, you'll need to pass data back and forth between the JavaScript-only runtime and the typical browser engine runtime used by most add-ins using the `OfficeRuntime.storage` object and the Dialog API.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]